Design, backend, and frontend collaboration problem in scrum teams?

 “ Scrum employs an iterative, incremental approach to optimize predictability and to control risk. “

-This solution terminates the main purpose of the scrum, optimize predictability, and control risk.
+This solution terminates the main purpose of the scrum, optimizes predictability, and controlling risk.
 Late review= Late feedback loop.
 This approach will increase the risk and the cost of the change.

 Sarah: “We don’t have any other alternative, …”